On the coordinates of minimal vectors in a Minkowski-reduced basis: The theorem

-\item[{\bf (C)}] Since the minimum vectors of the lattice $L[e_1,\ldots,e_n]$ are relevant vectors of the Dirichlet-Voronoi cell of the origin (see \cite{ghorvath(1995)}), so by Theorem 2 in \cite{tammela(1975)} the absolute value of its coordinates with respect to a Minkowski-reduced basis can be found in that modification of Table \ref{table:tammeladvcell} in which we omitted the last column of the middle part.
-From this immediately follows that for all $i$ $|x_i|\leq 4$.
+\begin{proof} The minimum vectors of the lattice $L[e_1,\ldots,e_n]$ are relevant vectors of the Dirichlet-Voronoi cell of the origin, so by Theorem 2 in \cite{tammela(1975)} the absolute value of the coordinates of the minimum vectors with respect to a Minkowski-reduced basis can be found in that modification of Table \ref{table:tammeladvcell} in which the last column of the middle part is omitted.
+Hence for all $i$ we have $|x_i|\leq 4$. \end{proof}